 I would strongly recommend the Norwegian fjords, that was another trip that it took me a while to do but once I did that, I now recommended it like crazy to everybody!
 Norwegian fjords absolutely magnificent.

 Another popular European-based cruise is to the Baltics, and this is very magical.
 These normally go to places like Helsinki and Tallinn, and then they will head into St Petersburg in Russia – and normally will be either two or three overnights to make sure that you can really explore the magnificent that is St. Petersburg.

 It really is a magnificent trip.
 It’s very interesting because you’re going to see parts of the world that you don’t really know that well.

 An advantage of going on a cruise is you don’t have to worry about the hassles of Russian visas.
 If you go on a cruise on excursion you don’t have to bother with a visa.
 That’s a big plus.

 The Baltics is definitely something I would have up there if you’re interested in understanding and experiencing different cultures and you’re interested in the cultural and the art side.
 Baltics is a phenomenal cruise and again lots of different cruise lines go there as well.

 Some of the smaller cruise ships dock right in the heart of St Petersburg, so if you’re going on a Baltic cruise, look at some of those smaller ship cruise lines.

-Ever since I was a boy and heard about the Panama Canal, that was on my list of things to do.
-Going through the Panama Canal is again a bit like a transatlantic, it’s one of the big iconic trips you can do.
-I recommend try and building at some point in your cruising life a trip that’s going to take you through the Panama Canal.
+Ever since I was a boy and heard about the Panama Canal, it’s been on my list of things to do.
+Going through the Panama Canal is a bit like a transatlantic.
+It’s one of the big iconic trips you can do.
+I recommend, at some point in your cruising life, a trip that’s going to take you through the Panama Canal.
 It is an incredible experience.

 You can do it if you’re doing a grand voyage like a world cruise, as they will often go through a Panama